 The holidays are often difficult for those who have experienced the death of someone close.
 Annual religious celebrations, family gatherings and birthdays are all times full of joy when the family comes together, but for those who have been bereaved it can feel surprisingly lonely.
-Here are seven ways that you can help yourself feel stronger and cope a little better during these times.
+Here are five ways that you can help yourself feel stronger and cope a little better during these times.

 1 – Talk about your grief